GatorCogitate/cogitate_tool/README.md

 ## Run the test suite

-- Must be in the main folder outside of the tests folder
+- Must be in the main folder `cogitate_tool` not in the tests folder
 - Run test suite using the command: `pipenv run test`